av1-community-contributors/codec-wiki/blog/2023-10-29-embedding-the-un-embeddable.md

 ## A Scenario

-While chatting in your favorite Discord servers, or even group chats, one of your friend might have a sent an extremely weird link.
-You might even say suspicious.
-It is a video with the image of a movie backdrop poster with a play button just begging to be clicked, so you did.
+While chatting in your favorite Discord servers & group chats, you may see a friend send a weird link.
+You might even consider it suspicious on first glance.
+It is a video featuring an image of a movie poster with a play button that is almost begging to be clicked.
+Naturally, you click it.

 <!--truncate-->

-It loads for a bit, and to your surprise, it is a full-length, 90 minutes (sometimes even two hours!), unauthorized copy of a movie.
-You just sit there dumbfounded as the studio intros play in pitch perfect HD quality as opposed to the muddy, blocky, laggy ones you've seen being posted as shitposts.
+It loads for a second, and to your surprise it is a full-length, 90-minute (sometimes even two hour)-long unauthorized copy of a movie.
+If you don't know exactly what is going on, you probably sit there dumbfounded as a pixel perfect HD movie plays back.
+You may have expected a stereotypically muddy, blocky, laggy shitpost, but this has defied your expectations.

 ![stolen.shoes](/img/stolenshoes-puss.webp)

-The truth is, there is more than *one* site that does this, currently five at the time of typing this, here's an entire list of them:
+The truth is, there are *multiple* site that do this.
+Currently, there are five at the time of writing.
+Below is a list the ones I am currently familiar with:

 - https://stolen.shoes
 - https://discord.nfp.is